 Program overview

 The Bachelor of Nursing Science (QN) program is designed to equip students with the essential skills and knowledge required for a successful career in nursing.
 This undergraduate program emphasizes both theoretical and practical aspects of nursing, ensuring that graduates are well-prepared to meet the challenges of the healthcare environment.
 Students will engage in a variety of learning experiences that foster critical thinking, clinical judgment, and compassionate care.
-The program aims to develop competent and confident nursing professionals who are ready to make a positive impact in the lives of their patients.
+The program aims to develop competent and confident nursing professionals who are ready to make a positive impact in the lives of patients and communities.

-Program Structure
+Program structure

 The Bachelor of Nursing Science (QN) program is structured to provide a comprehensive education in nursing over a four-year period.
 The program includes a blend of classroom instruction and hands-on clinical practice, allowing students to apply their learning in real-world settings.
 Key features of the program structure include: